Quantum invariants for decomposition problems in type A rings of representations: Introduction

-We show that a crucial ingredient in an effective determination of $S(\pi_1,\pi_2)$ is the \textit{indicator representation}.
-Given $\sigma\in \irr(GL_m(F))$, we define its indicator representation $\sigma_\otimes$ to be a certain irreducible representation of a standard Levi subgroup of $GL_m(F)$.
+A crucial ingredient in this description is the \textit{indicator representation}.
+Given any $\sigma\in \irr(GL_m(F))$, we define its indicator representation $\sigma_\otimes$ to be a certain irreducible representation of a standard Levi subgroup of $GL_m(F)$ (See Definition \ref{defi:indi} for the precise notion).

-As opposed to product decomposition, given ladder representations $\pi_1,\pi_2$ and a permutation $x\in S_n$, it is a simple computational task to determine whether $\Pi(x)_\otimes$ appears as a subquotient in the Jacquet module of $\pi_1\times \pi_2$.
-This is due to Mackey theory (i.e. Geometric Lemma of Bernstein-Zelevinski) and the simple description of Jacquet modules of ladder representation achieved in \cite{LapidKret}.